boonya/tmux.conf/README.md

 While this configuration tries to bring sane default settings, you may want to customize it further to your needs.
-Instead of altering the `~/.tmux.conf` file and diverging from upstream, the proper way is to edit the `~/.tmux.conf.local` file.
+Instead of altering the `~/.tmux.conf` file and diverging from upstream, the proper way is to edit the `~/.tmux.local.conf` file.

-Please refer to the sample `.tmux.conf.local` file to know more about variables you can adjust to alter different behaviors.
-Pressing `<prefix> e` will open `~/.tmux.conf.local` with the editor defined by the `$EDITOR` environment variable (defaults to `vim` when empty).
+Please refer to the sample `.tmux.local.conf` file to know more about variables you can adjust to alter different behaviors.
+Pressing `<prefix> e` will open `~/.tmux.local.conf` with the editor defined by the `$EDITOR` environment variable (defaults to `vim` when empty).

 ### Enabling the Powerline look